top of page

 4)relating to or being an asset that has lost so much value that it cannot be sold on the market

-Additionally, when considering the use of the term "toxic", it is important to remember that the dose makes the poison.
+Additionally, when considering the term "toxic," it is essential to remember that the dose makes the poison.
 For example, water is crucial for life.
 Without water, most living beings die within a few days.
 At the same time, water toxicity is real, and people die every year from water intoxication.
-If I’ve missed a case of toxic pre-shredded cheese poisoning ever being documented, please let me know.
+Please let me know if I’ve missed a case of toxic pre-shredded cheese poisoning ever being documented.

 So, why are people claiming that shredded cheese is toxic?
 There are several reasons people think pre-shredded cheese is not a good product.
 Using the term “toxic” is nothing more than sensationalism to get likes, follows, or people reading their articles, not because they have any evidence of actual reported cases of pre-shredded cheese toxicity.